 Persons who are not New Zealand citizens or citizens of nations of which The Queen is Head of State are eligible to receive honorary appointments to the New Zealand Orders and honorary awards of The Queen’s Service Medal.
 Honorary knights and dames do not use a title.

-Apart from Gallantry and Bravery Awards, appointments to the New Zealand Orders cannot be made for persons who are now deceased.
+Apart from Gallantry and Bravery Awards, appointments to the New Zealand Orders cannot be made for persons who have died.

 In the case of honours for meritorious services to the community and to other fields of endeavour, announced on the occasion of the New Year and The Queen’s Birthday, a nominee is required to indicate his or her acceptance of the honour before The Queen formally approves the appointment to a particular Order.
-Persons who are now deceased are not in a position to indicate their acceptance.
+Persons who have died are not in a position to indicate their acceptance.

 Existing holders of British Honours